-As of December 31, 2021, there were outstanding options to purchase 482,000 shares of common stock at an exercise price of \$9.99, outstanding private warrants and public warrants to convert to 366,533 shares and 11,959,939 shares, respectively, of common stock at a price of \$11.50 per share, convertible notes to convert to 17,391,304 shares of common stock at an initial conversion price of \$11.50, written put options for 9,952,803 shares of common stock at a price of \$10.15 per share, and outstanding restricted stock units and performance stock units representing the right to receive 403,300 shares and 150,000 shares of common stock, respectively.
-The effects of these dilutive instruments have not been presented for the Successor 2021 Period as the effects would be anti-dilutive.
-There were no potentially dilutive common stock for the Successor 2020 Period.
+As of December 31, 2021, there were outstanding Stock Options to purchase482,000 shares of common stock at an exercise price of \$9.99, outstanding private warrants and public warrants to convert to 366,533 shares and 11,959,939 shares, respectively, of common stock at a price of \$11.50 per share, convertible notes to convert to 17,391,304 shares of common stock at an initial conversion price of \$11.50, written put options for 9,952,803 shares of common stock at a price of \$0.15 per share, and outstanding restricted stock units and performance stock units representing the right to receive 403,300 shares and 150,000 shares of common stock, respectively.
+The effects of these dilutive instruments were not presented for the Successor 2021 Period as the effects would be anti-dilutive.
+There were no potentially dilutive common stock instruments for the Successor 2020 Period.